 Magazines, Comics, and Newspapers

 Turning reading into a game is another way to make your child more interested.
 This is why you find that private school kids are more competent in general.
-According to Advocates for Self-Government, it’s 50% more likely that private school students will take AP or IB courses in math and science than government school students.
-This is because their education starts early with interesting ways to make learning fun.
 When it comes to reading, word searches are a great option often used by private schools.
 Word searches improve word recognition and support spelling.
 They are also a great way to introduce new vocabulary.
 There are many printable word searches available on the internet.
 A lot of them are graded according to age and different ability levels.
 Some are also themed.
 You can get word searches for special occasions like Christmas or Easter too.